AidLite Python API Documentation

 API | create_instance |

-# Create a model object using the inceptionv3_float32.dlc file in the current path; report an error if the return value is None
+# Create model object using inceptionv3_float32.dlc file in current path, error if return value is empty

 model = aidlite.Model.create_instance(model_path=r"./inceptionv3.dlc")